 - A minimum of fifteen hours of graduate work in musicology and music theory or at least five courses totaling a minimum of twelve hours are required prior to taking the preliminary examinations.
 Recommended course elections will be based on a placement examination in music theory and an interview with musicology faculty during the initial registration period.
 As a general rule, Theory 551 and 552 are recommended.
 In musicology, each period from the seventeenth century to the present should be covered in courses at or above the 500-level.
 Musicology 514, History of Opera, 19th and 20th Centuries (3 hrs.), and 524, The Art Song (2 hrs.), are recommended.
 At least one of the musicology courses must be at the 600-level.

-Each doctoral student in Voice Performance is required to audition for a role in the School of Music, Theatre & Dance opera production during at least three terms.
+Each doctoral student in Voice Performance may audition for roles in the SMTD opera productions each term.
 If cast, the student is required to perform the role, subject to the approval of his or her studio teacher.